-Carlos Alcaraz announced his presence with a win over Stefanos Tsitsipas at the 2021 US Open, and in just six months has become one of the top names in the sport.
+Carlos Alcaraz announced his presence with a win over Stefanos Tsitsipas at the 2021 US Open, and in just a year has become one of the top names in the sport.

 It’s hard to find a tennis fan who isn’t talking about teenage sensation Carlos Alcaraz right now.
 He joined Emma Raducanu and Leylah Fernandez last year as youngsters announcing their presence to the world with storybook runs in Flushing Meadows, and Alcaraz’s image has only grown since then.

 Despite being just 19 years old, Alcaraz is already arguably the best men’s tennis player in the world.
 He’s already lifted four trophies this season, including two at the Masters 1000 level, and his first Grand Slam seems to be just around the corner.
 In fact, his run on the dirt this season has been so impressive that oddsmakers set him as one of the favorites for Roland Garros alongside Novak Djokovic.

 With so many match wins and ATP-level titles comes money — and lots of it.
 Alcaraz’s brand has grown to become larger than anyone could have ever imagined in just one calendar year on tour, and the sky is truly the limit.

 Weight: 159 lbs

 Career prize money: $6.5 million

 Estimated net worth: $6.5 million

 Key endorsements: Nike, Babolat, Rolex, Crown Sport Nutrition, BMW España